Developing packages & plugins

 It is recommended practice to add the following documentation to all packages:

-file that introduces the package - A
+1. A README.md file that introduces the package

-file containing the terms under which the package is licensed - API documentation for all public APIs (see below for details)
+4. API documentation for all public APIs (see below for details)

 API documentation